Luba Lukova's work in Protest! Resistance Posters at Museum für Gestaltung Zürich, Switzerland

 Museum für Gestaltung Zürich

-Three of Lukova's silk-screened prints, Sudan, Eco Crime and War Crime are on view at the Museum für Gestaltung Zürich in an exhibition called Protest!
+Three of Lukova's silk-screened prints, Sudan, Eco Crime and War Crime are on view at Museum für Gestaltung Zürich in an exhibition called Protest!
 Resistance Posters.

 The exhibition does not aim to present a seamless chronographic sequence of global political events but rather pays tribute to the medium of the resistance poster in the context of an overall show.
 Luba Lukova's poster Sudan, included in the Museum's permanent collection, has been used as an opening image for the exhibition.